emirhandev/Blogsy/README.md

 # Blogsy

 ## Project Overview
 Blogsy is a personal blog application built with ASP.NET Core.
-It allows users to view and interact with blog posts, authors, and categories.
+It allows users to view and interact with blog posts and authors

 ## User Access:
 View Published Blogs: Users can browse the titles and subtitles of all published blogs, providing a quick overview of available content.